mossdet/MOSSDET_c/README.md

 **Row three: Detection end-time in seconds**

-- The files DLP_MicromedReader.m and detectHFO.m provide an example on how to call the executable MOSSDET_c.exe and read different file formats using the field trip toolbox (http://www.fieldtriptoolbox.org/).
+- The files DLP_MicromedReader.m and detectHFO.m provide an example respectively on how to read different file formats using the field trip toolbox (http://www.fieldtriptoolbox.org/) and call the executable MOSSDET_c.exe.

 Publication on the detectors: https://iopscience.iop.org/article/10.1088/1741-2552/ab4560/meta